 5. Get creative with your images (or GIFs)

-Long gone are the days of boring, plain text email marketing for interior designers.
-Modern email browsers now allow you to display your brand in a wide variety of creative ways that were once unavailable to email.
+Gone are the days of boring, plain-text email marketing for interior designers.
+Modern email browsers now allow you to display your brand in various creative ways that were once unavailable to email.

 Don’t be afraid to get creative here and send some tests to yourself to see how it looks.
 You’d be surprised how far a little creativity can go with email images and graphics.